 1. Set up a relief fund for the community

-Others in your community will likely set up fundraisers that complement yours.
-Connect with others raising funds to make your combined efforts as effective as possible – including those efforts described in the steps below.
+- Others in your community will likely set up fundraisers that complement yours.
+Connect with others raising funds to make your combined efforts as effective as possible.

 2. Use your social network to spread the word

-On Facebook, make sure that your posts about the relief fund are made Public, rather than Friends Only—unless a post is Public, it cannot be shared by people you don’t know.
-Only a Public post can go viral.
+- On Facebook, make sure that your posts about the relief fund are made public, rather than “friends only” so that everyone can view it.
+Only a public post can go viral.

 3. Reach out to media for extra exposure

-Find the Twitter and Facebook pages of your local news organizations, and post links to your fundraiser on their pages.
-If they approve and/or share your post, it could reach a large local audience.
-If the event is covered nationally, use the same approach with national outlets.
+- Find the Twitter and Facebook pages of your local news organizations, and post links to your fundraiser there.
+If they approve or share your post, it could reach a large local audience.

 4. Host a fundraising event